Die Walküre, Staatstheatre Karlsruhe

 Further opera credits include Brigitta (Die Tote Stadt), Third Lady (Die Zauberflöte), Suzy (La Rondine), and Kate Pinkerton (Madame Butterfly) all for San Francisco Opera as well as covering the title role of Dalila in their 2007 production of Samson et Dalila; Annina (La Traviata), Flosshilde (Die Götterdämmerung), Waltraute and Erda (Klein-Siegfried), and Third Lady for Deutsche Oper Berlin; her Japanese debut at the Saito Kinen Festival as the Page in Salome; the title role in Carmen for Opera North, USA; Dorabella (Così fan tutte) with Virginia Opera, USA; Brigitta (Die tote Stadt) with Dallas Opera; and Mary (The Flying Dutchman) for State Opera of South Australia.

-As winner of the Opera Foundation Australia Barilla Award, Katharine spent several months studying in Italy.
+As winner of the Opera Foundation Australia Barilla Award, Katharine spent several months studying at Rome Opera, Italy.
 Following her return, she travelled to Germany as Australian finalist in the Neue Stimmen International Singing Competition.
 In 2009 Katharine was chosen to represent Australia as a finalist in the prestigious BBC Cardiff Singer of the World Competition.
 Other awards she has received include the Marianne Mathy Scholarship at the Australian Singing Competition in 2002, second place Encouragement Award in the McDonald’s Operatic Aria Competition in 2003, the Operatic Voice section of the McDonald’s Performing Arts Challenge in 2002, the Joan Sutherland Society of Sydney Scholarship in 2001 and Opera Foundation Australia’s Barilla Award.
 Katherine is a graduate of the Sydney Conservatorium of Music.

 Katharine Tier is managed by Graham Pushee: email@example.com